Chilton3409/emotion_recog/README.md

 # emotion_recog
-Emotion recognition using opencv, dlib and meta ai api to analyze facial landmark data and predict emotions you will need a shape predictor and the above packages to run the script.
+Emotion recognition
+innovative project that combines computer vision and artificial intelligence to analyze facial features and detect sentiment.
+Leveraging the Meta AI API and OpenCV, this project extracts facial landmarks, calculates facial feature ratios, and uses AI-powered insights to provide sentiment analysis.